2. The Knight Swan

 Holy Grail

 Why would Theodor Herzl, whose entire mission was to solve the problem of anti-Semitism, have belonged during his student days at the University of Vienna to the Burschenschaft fraternity system, which is known to have been the point of origin for the German nationalism and anti-Semitism behind the rise of the Nazis?
 And why would Herzl have shared the organization’s admiration for Hitler’s favorite composer Richard Wagner (1813 – 1883), whose ideals participated in the Pan-German movement behind the Burschenschaft system?
-And in particular, why would he have singled out as a particular influence Wagner’s Tannhäuser opera, a story about the Sängerkrieg, or “Song Contest,” during which the medieval Minnesinger Wolfram von Eschenbach (c.
+Herzl opened the Second Zionist Congress in 1898 with the overture from Wagner’s Tannhäuser opera, a story about the Sängerkrieg, or “Song Contest,” during which the medieval Minnesinger Wolfram von Eschenbach (c.
 1160/80 – c.
 1220) produced his Grail story Lohengrin, a tale of the Knight of the Swan, which was perceived of some importance by those families who traced their descent back to the leaders of the First Crusade to retake the Holy Land in 1099.
 Their descendants were not only responsible for the rise of the Rosicrucian movement, Freemasonry and the Illuminati, but of the traditions of German romantic philosophy, with the likes of Goethe, Herder, Fichte and Hegel, who inspired the rise of German Nationalism.

 Knight Swan ancestry was linked very early with the English crown, beginning in 1125 with the marriage of Stephen I, King of England, to Matilda, the daughter of Eustace III of Bouillon, the brother of Godfrey of Bouillon and Baldwin I of Jerusalem.
 William of Tyre (c.
 1130 – 1186), writing his History of the Crusade about 1190, records the tale of the Knight of the Swan from whom Godfrey of Bouillon and his brothers Baldwin and Eustace were descended.
 The tale was repeated in the Crusade cycle, where Godfrey was the hero of numerous French chansons de geste.
 The legend of the Knight of the Swan, most famous today as the storyline of Wagner’s opera Lohengrin, based on the grail story Parzival by German poet Wolfram von Eschenbach (c.
 1160/80 – c.
 1220).
 Wolfram claimed to have obtained his information from a certain Kyot de Provence, who would have been Guyot de Provins (d. after 1208), a troubadour and monk at Cluny.
 According to Wolfram, Kyot had uncovered a neglected Arabic manuscript in Moorish Toledo, Spain.
 Wolfram maintains that Kyot, in turn, supposedly received the Grail story from Flegetanis, a Muslim astronomer and a descendant of Solomon who had found the secrets of the Holy Grail written in the stars.